The Neil Hamilton Fairley Medal

 Nominate

-Read the Terms & Conditions – College Meritorious Awards and Prizes by Nomination.
+Read the Terms and Conditions for College meritorious awards and prizes by nomination

 Submit a nomination in PDF format to foundation@racp.edu.au, including:

-- a nomination form that that addresses the selection criteria and includes a statement of support
+- a nomination form that addresses the selection criteria and includes a statement of support

-- a full curriculum vitae, reprints or other documentary evidence for the nominee.
+- a full CV, reprints or other documentary evidence for the nominee.
 CVs longer than 7 pages must be accompanied by an executive summary

-- two letters of support addressing the selection criteria
+- 2 letters of support addressing the selection criteria

 Selection criteria